ServerlessDays/serverlessdays-london/src/news/announcing-serverless-days-2019.md

 ### The Team

-__Shay Hamama__ is a keen enthusiast on Serverless technology and as Chief Product Officer at Luxury Escapes, he wants to open up the concept of serverless to those outside of engineering.
-He brings a wealth of knowledge in event organising from previous conferences and events.

-__Robert Preswick__ is Product Manager at Luxury Escapes and likes to see what becomes possible under Serverless that wasn't before.
-His experience as a PM helps keep the conference on track.
+(In Alphabetical Order)

 __Peter Hanssens__ is the co-organiser of the Sydney Serverless meetup as well as the Sydney Data Engineering meetup.
 He's spent the last few years working in cloud including a stint at A Cloud Guru, one of the more famous serverless startups.
 He tweets at [@petehanssens](https://twitter.com/petehanssens)

+__Robert Preswick__ is Product Manager at Luxury Escapes and likes to see what becomes possible under Serverless that wasn't before.
+Seeing the conference as another product he needs to deliver, his experience as a Product Manager helps in putting together a great conference for the attendees.

+__Shay Hamama__ is a keen enthusiast on new technologies and the way they change products and user experience.
+As Chief Product Officer at Luxury Escapes, he wants to open up the concept of serverless to those outside of engineering.

+__Timothy Downs__ is a tech and infrastructure professional, Head of Engineering at Luxury Escapes.
+Tim is passionate about top-notch technologies and how to make the most out of them.
+Tim's experience and passion ensure we curate the right content for the conference.